1.1. Dataline Solutions plc (hereafter referred to as DLS plc) with company number BE.0461.602.808: the service provider/seller/lessor/licenser.

 11.9 Personal data breach

-In the event of a personal data breach and irrespective of its cause, DLS NV shall notify the customer without undue delay after having become aware of such personal data breach.
+In the event of a personal data breach and irrespective of its cause, DLS plc shall notify the customer without undue delay after having become aware of such personal data breach.
 Both Parties agree to fully cooperate with an investigation into a personal data breach and to assist each other in complying with any notification requirements and procedures.

 11.10 Data protection impact assessments

-Where the customer is obligated to execute a data protection impact assessment (DPIA), DLS NV shall provide cooperation and assistance to the customer for the execution of the DPIA to allow the customer to comply with its obligations.
+Where the customer is obligated to execute a data protection impact assessment (DPIA), DLS plc shall provide cooperation and assistance to the customer for the execution of the DPIA to allow the customer to comply with its obligations.

 11.11 Customer responsibilities